-- b.
-A valid test for Ceriodaphnia dubia and/or Pimephales promelas (excluding retests) at TX2 must be reported on the DMR for each reporting period specified in Part I of this permit.
+- a.
+The permittee shall retain each full report pursuant to the records retention provisions of Part III of this permit.
+The permittee shall also submit to the DEQ biomonitoring enforcement coordinator a copy of the full laboratory test reports at TX1 (the first three years of the permit) or TX2 (beginning the fourth year of the permit permit) in accordance with the Report Preparation Section of (Chronic EPA-821-R-02-013) for every valid or invalid toxicity test initiated, whether carried to completion or not, including any test which is considered invalid, is terminated early for any reason, or which indicates receiving water toxicity.
+The reports shall be received no later than the 15th day of the month following the end of the testing period. - b.
+A valid test for Ceriodaphnia dubia and/or Pimephales promelas (excluding retests) at TX1 (the first three years of the permit) or TX2 (beginning the fourth year of the permit permit) must be reported on the DMR for each reporting period specified in Part I of this permit.
 DMRs must be received by the 15th day of the month following the end of the testing period.
 The full report for the test (see Item 4.a above) shall be submitted along with the DMR.
-If a test is determined to be invalid, the repeat test must be conducted in the coinciding testing period; if the first sample of the repeat test is taken after the last day of the final month in a testing period, the facility will be out of compliance with the reporting period.
-If monthly retesting is required as a result of a WET limit permit violation, the monthly DMR will be reported to TX2A.
-Quarterly testing at TX2Q shall continue; the facility may substitute a monthly test from TX2A for the quarterly report if the test falls within the testing period.
+If a test is determined to be invalid, the repeat test must be conducted in the coinciding testing period, the facility will be out of compliance with the reporting period.
+If monthly retesting is required as a result of a WET limit permit violation, the monthly DMR will be reported to TX1A (the first three years of the permit) or TX2Q (beginning the fourth year of the permit) shall continue; the facility may substitute a monthly test from TX1A (the first three years of the permit) or TX2A (beginning the fourth year of the permit) for the quarterly report if the test falls within the testing period.
 If more than one valid test (excluding retests) is performed on a species during a reporting period, the permittee shall report the lowest lethal and/or sublethal test result as the 7-day minimum and the C. dubia [51710] and/or P. promelas [51714] result. - c.
 If any test results in anomalous NOEC_L or NOEC_S finding (i.e., it indicates an interrupted dose response across the dilution series), DEQ recommends that the permittee contact the DEQ biomonitoring coordinator for a technical review of the test results prior to submitting the full laboratory test report and DMR.
 A summary of all tests initiated during the reporting period, including invalid tests, repeat tests, and monthly tests, shall be attached to the reporting period DMR for DEQ review.